-Over recent years, the University of Toronto Mississauga (UTM), along with the University of Toronto Scarborough (UTSC) and the Faculty of Arts & Science (FAS), has experienced a notable rise in student petitions to defer final examinations.
-This trend has been observed consistently, with the exception of the pandemic period when in-person final exams were not held.
+In recent years UTM has experienced a notable rise in student petitions to defer final examinations.
 Additionally, there has been a notable rise in cases where students, having been granted a deferral, fail to attend the rescheduled exam.

-Currently, UTM students who miss a final exam due to extenuating circumstances may request a deferral by petition.
-If the student then misses the deferred exam, they may submit a subsequent petition for another deferral.
 There is presently no cap on the number of deferrals permitted for a single course.
-As a result, some students have been granted up to seven exam attempts over a period that may extend as long as two years after the course's conclusion.
+As a result, some students have been granted up to seven exam attempts-including the original-over a period that may extend as long as two years after the course's conclusion.
+This practice has contributed to extended periods of uncertainty for students and academic delays.